istio/istio/mixer/doc/adapter-development-walkthrough.md

 # Step 9: Cleanup

-Delete the adapter/mysampleadapter` `directory and undo the edits made inside the adapter/BUILD file.
+Delete the adapter/mysampleadapter` `directory and undo the edits made inside the adapter/inventory.yaml and adapter/inventory.gen.go files.

 # Step 10: Next